5l1v3r1/csvabbrev/README.md

 The `csvabbrev` command attempts to shutdown gracefully.
 If `csvabbrev` is sent a `SIGTERM` or `SIGINT`, it will wait to finish writing its current line of CSV data before terminating.

-If the incoming CSV data contains a line with an incorrect number of CSV fields (as determined by the first line of the input), `csvabbrev` will print an error to standard error and terminate.
-The previous lines, which `csvabbrev` has already processed, will be written to the destination.
+If the incoming CSV data contains a malformed line, `csvabbrev` will print an error to standard error and terminate.
+The previous lines which `csvabbrev` has already processed will be written to the destination.
 However, no further lines will be processed before the command terminates.